DCP – Deferred Compensation Program

 Contributing cashed-out leave to DCP

-If your employer provides compensation for unused annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions.
+If your employer provides compensation for unused leave, such as annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions.
 Annual maximum limits apply, and your employer must participate in DCP for you to be eligible.
 You can choose DCP Roth, pretax, or both for your contributions.
 Consult a tax advisor for information about federal income taxes on your contribution.
 DRS is unable to offer tax advice.
+Current enrollment in DCP is not necessary.

 How to contribute your leave to DCP